This lesson is still being designed and assembled (Pre-Alpha version)

 • High-level libraries like Numba and CuPy make GPU acceleration accessible from Python.

-Resource optimization
+Resource requirements

 • Different computational models (sequential, parallel, GPU) significantly impact runtime and efficiency.